Acoustic Retrofits Only Fix 60% of the Problem: Why Early Planning is Vital

 Furniture has to be protected or moved.
 Work schedules have to accommodate installation teams.
 After-hours installation carries a premium.
 Phased scheduling adds coordination complexity.
 None of these costs exists during initial construction.
 And when retrofits don’t fully integrate with the design intent, spaces sometimes get renovated again within a few years, turning one investment into two.

-What Early Acoustic Planning Actually Allows
+What Does Early Acoustic Planning Allow That Retrofits Don’t?

 The design argument for early planning is perhaps more compelling than the financial one, particularly for architects and designers working on projects where aesthetics matter as much as performance.